I8C/sonar-flow-plugin/README.md

 # The sonar-flow-plugin project

-This project provides sonarQube plugin for the webMethods flow language.
+This project provides a SonarQube plugin for the webMethods flow language.

 Currently the plugin comes with following predefined rules: